 Roman Krznaric is a cultural thinker and writer on the art of living and social change.
-He is a founding faculty member of The School of Life in London, which offers instruction and inspiration on the important questions of everyday life, and advises organisations including Oxfam and the United Nations on using empathy and conversation to create social change.
+He is a founding faculty member of The School of Life in London, and advises organisations including Oxfam and the United Nations on using empathy and conversation to create social change.
 He is also founder of the world’s first Empathy Museum and of the digital Empathy Library.
 His latest book is Empathy: A Handbook for Revolution (published in the US as Empathy: Why It Matters, and How to Get It).
 He has been named by The Observer as one of Britain’s leading popular philosophers.

 After growing up in Sydney and Hong Kong, he studied at the universities of Oxford, London and Essex, where he gained his PhD.
 He has taught sociology and politics at Cambridge University and City University, London, and has done human rights work in Central America with refugees and indigenous people.
 For several years he was Project Director at The Oxford Muse, the avant-garde foundation to stimulate courage and invention in personal, professional and cultural life.

 He regularly speaks at public events on topics such as empathy, the history of love, the future of work, and the art of living.
 Recent appearances include the Edinburgh International Festival, the Latitude Arts Festival and the London Design Festival.
 He was described as one of the ‘breakthrough stars’ at the 2014 Hay Literary Festival.
 His media work ranges from articles in the Guardian and Wall Street Journal to interviews on BBC Radio 4’s Today Programme, Channel 4 and PBS television in the United States.